Where to start

 Put any important items such as photos, videos, jewellery, wills, certificates, passports etc into a separate box to take in the car with you.

-Try to avoid getting the boxes wet.
+Do not allow the boxes to get wet.
 Wrap all liquid products in plastic bags and seal the bags so that any spillage won't damage other items.

-Empty all draws and wardrobes, this makes it easier for the removalists to carry the bulky furniture and it prevents items falling out during the move.
+Empty all drawers and wardrobes, this makes it easier for the removalists to carry the bulky furniture and it prevents items falling out during the move.

-Don’t overfill the boxes and try not to leave gaps as this avoids breakage.
+Don’t overfill the boxes.
 Overfilled and bulging cartons can result in the boxes tipping or collapsing.

 Pack heavier items near the bottom and the lighter items at the top.
 Use scrunched up paper for cushioning and to fill gaps, this avoids movement of items in the box and protects them.

 Wrap fragile items such as glassware and crockery in paper and ensure that each item is completely wrapped.

 Write down where the box needs to go at your destination and give each box a number.

 On your contents sheet write the box number and a short description of the contents.
 This helps you to quickly identify what goes where, saving you time and confusion later on.